opensafely/documentation/docs/getting-started/how-to/create-a-code-repository-for-your-project/index.md

-## Create a code repository for your project
+## How to create a code repository for your project

 !!! info
     A "code repository" is where code gets published on GitHub.